Updated 10/23/2014 Download PDF version

-Depths and diameter of the drilled hole itself.
+Depth and diameter of the hole.

 Depths, diameter, material, seal, and amount

-If installed, screen depths, diameter, slot size, material, type, and packing of screen.
+If installed, screen depths, diameter, slot size, material, type, and packing of screen

-- Drilling Method – Select from the dropdown menu.
+- Drilling Method – select from the dropdown menu.

 To convert “degrees and decimal minutes” to “decimal degrees,” divide the minutes by 60 and add this number to the degrees.
 (There are 60 minutes in a degree and 60 seconds in a minute.
 There are 3,600 seconds in a degree.)

 Degrees, Decimal Minutes:

-Degrees, Minutes, Seconds:
+Degrees, Minutes, Seconds

 40, 43, 25.0